 “But I’ll be exposed!”
 Aeris blinked several times, squeezing her thighs together.
 “L-Like I am right now.”
 The general frowned, holding her closer with concealed shock for how she relaxed.

 “And you’ll still be safe.
 No one will hurt you.
-You can be exposed if you wish.”
+You could be naked if you so wish.”

 “Can I, master?”
 She gaped up in shock.
 “But what if…what if…”

 “’What if’ what?”
 He smiled down at her with pure gentleness as moonlight bangs soothed her cheeks.
 “You’re with me now, Aeris, and I protect you.
 You can do whatever you want.”
 Sephiroth pondered a moment within her relief.
 “There may be other options.”